pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 FlowFileStream v3
 The created SequenceFile is named the same as the incoming FlowFile with the suffix '.sf'.
 For incoming FlowFiles that are bundled, the keys in the SequenceFile are the individual file names, the values are the contents of each file.
 NOTE: The value portion of a key/value pair is loaded into memory.
 While there is a max size limit of 2GB, this could cause memory issues if there are too many concurrent tasks and the flow file sizes are large.
+### <a name="DeleteS3Object"></a>DeleteS3Object
+Deletes FlowFiles on an Amazon S3 Bucket.
+If attempting to delete a file that does not exist, FlowFile is routed to success.

 ### <a name="DeleteSQS"></a>DeleteSQS
 Deletes a message from an Amazon Simple Queuing Service Queue